Muhammad-Ahmad-99/Smart-Hostel-Management-System/README.md

 ## ⚙️ Development Methodology

-**Agile** is chosen for its flexibility and iterative approach.
-Each sprint lasts two weeks, followed by feedback sessions.
+**Agile** methodology is chosen for its flexibility and iterative approach.
+Each sprint lasts two months, followed by feedback sessions.

 | Phase | Duration | Deliverables |
 |-------|---------|-------------|